mefellows/ftg-app/README.md

 > Update 2017-02-01: Got a VERY quick and dirty version for the new React Navigation library going.
-If you are looking for the old one for NavigationExperimental it is on the branch [old-re-navigate](https://github.com/vikeri/re-navigate/tree/old-re-navigate)
+If you are looking for the old one for NavigationExperimental it is on the branch [old-yimp](https://github.com/vikeri/yimp/tree/old-yimp)

-# re-navigate
+# yimp
 > Example of React Navigation with [re-frame](https://github.com/Day8/re-frame)/[re-natal](https://github.com/drapanjanas/re-natal/)